apache/comdev-site/source/pmc/community-growth.md

 criteria on your website.
 This prevents contributors from feeling the process is arbitrary or unclear.

-Consider lowering your entry barriers.
+Consider relaxing your entry conditions.
 Remember that inviting someone "too early" risks temporary issues that version control can fix, but inviting someone too late risks losing them permanently.